Will Benson Player Props: Reds vs. Nationals

-Will Benson -- with a slugging percentage of .655 in his past 10 games, including four extra-base hits -- will be in action for the Cincinnati Reds versus the Washington Nationals, with Josiah Gray on the mound, on July 5 at 7:05 PM ET.
+The Cincinnati Reds, including Will Benson and his .563 slugging percentage in past 10 games, including four extra-base hits but no home run), battle starter MacKenzie Gore and the Washington Nationals at Nationals Park, Thursday at 1:05 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Nationals.
+He had two hits (going 2-for-5 with a double and two RBI) in his last game against the Nationals.

 Will Benson Game Info & Props vs. the Nationals